 The book of Psalms is like no other book in the Bible.
-The literature consists of intimate prayers, as intimate as found in any human diary.
+The literature consists of intimate prayers, as personal as found in any human diary.
 The book shows us how to worship God.

 Psalms, largest book in the Bible has 150 chapters/psalms, is divided into five sections.
 There is a repeated ending phrase “Amen and Amen” (Amen means “so be it”) after each section: Palms 41, 72, 89.
 106, and 150.
 The five-book arrangement is in the same pattern of the first five books of the Bible.
-The biblical meaning of the number five symbolizes God’s grace, goodness and favor toward humans.
+The biblical meaning of the number five symbolizes God’s grace, goodness, and favor toward humans.
 Psalms has five kinds of literary themes: praise, wisdom, majesty (89 references to Jesus), thanksgiving, and lament.
 There are four kinds of prayers/songs: adoration, contrition, thanksgiving, and petition.
 Tim Keller says Psalms is about deliverance and it is impossible for Christians to not think of Jesus in these verses.
 I read somewhere that the address for God through praise.

 Its theme is living life through authentic prayer in a real world, where two dimensions operate simultaneously: horizontal (temporal reality) and vertical (transcendent reality).
 Although thousands of years old, virtually all the psalms mirror timeless common struggles and joys of humanity.
 Whatever the subject, there is a psalm to give voice to it when grappling with life’s issues.
 The word Sheolis mentioned in the Psalms 13 times.
 It means nonexistence, darkness no communion with God.

 This Wisdom book shifts our interpretive stance in communication with God from trying to discern his responses or desires to how to talk to God who speaks to me.
 The geographical or cultural setting for Psalms is not as important as is our interior soul work.
 John Calvin, the French theologian and pastor during the Protestant Reformation, describes the Psalms “an anatomy of all the parts of the soul.”
 According to Pastor Kevin Swanson all the range of emotions are expressed; the Psalms were an emotional fabric for the human soul.
 These inspired lyrics take us by the hand and train us in the proper emotion.
 They lead us to emotional maturity.

 I enjoy memorizing prayers that beautifully convey or capture the essence of my heart, from those prominent leaders of the Church of days gone by.
 When I do this occasionally, I sometimes forget to add my own words of prayer to God.
 I end up reciting the prayers of other’s then find myself stumbling, searching, grasping for my own words when I want to “hold someone in the Light” as the Quakers say.
 I ask in assurance for the Holy Spirit to fill in my gaps for me (Rom 8:26).
 The Psalms is carte blanche to all types of prayers to God.
 It grants permission to be angry, sad, joyful and insecure when talking to God.